Reading time: 24 minutes and 45 seconds.

 Readable API additions

-All readables in version 2.4 and upwards will cache its result internally, and return new instances only when there is a new value available on the backend.
-The underlying mechanism used is the same as when a reader invoke its registered callback function.
+All readables in version 2.4 and upwards will cache their results internally, and return new instances only when there is a new value available on the backend.
+The underlying mechanism used is the same as when a reader invokes its registered callback function.
 This is an optimization required for the new layer functionality, and should in most cases not require any code changes in existing mods.
 Only mods that rely on reference equality on readables will need to be refactored.
 A performance benefit is that awaiting a readable like (await mod.property("myProperty")).value() will immediately return the cached result until the mod property changes in the backend.

 Dynamically creating readers